LSAT Cost & Why the Test Is Worth the Investment

 As if the unparalleled difficulty of the LSAT exam wasn’t enough to make it a daunting endeavor, the LSAT cost adds a further element of fear for prospective law school students.

-If you’ve already purchased an LSAT prep book, like one of the excellent options listed here, then it’s time to start thinking about preparing financially for the exam itself.
+If you’ve already purchased a Kaplan or other great LSAT prep books, then it’s time to start thinking about preparing financially for the exam itself.

 Indeed, the LSAT is by no means a cheap exam, but in this guide we’ll go over everything you need to know about the costs involved in sitting the LSAT, the ways you can go about paying for it, and even answer some of the more frequently asked questions about the test’s fees.

 But take heart!
 If you follow this guide, you’ll be able to prepare financially for this investment in your legal education and future career in law.

 When considering LSAT costs, it’s a good idea to study a breakdown of the fees involved in sitting the test.
 It’s probably not nearly as straightforward as you might think, since there are different packages available based on how many score reports you wish to purchase, among other factors.

 In this guide, we’ll provide a comprehensive breakdown of all the fees and other costs associated with the LSAT exam, it’s different components, available packages, and score reporting options.